 Village Resource Center

 Covenant along with the churches in Greenwood Village partner together in a mission to offer emergency financial assistance and help individuals connect with other resources in our community for help to get back on their feet.
 Instead of each church having a small fund to offer assistance, the churches are combining their financial resources into one fund called The Village Fund.
-The fund is administered by our new Case Manager, Paul Howard, who will be in the Covenant Library on Fridays during the Covenant Cupboard’s afternoon hours.
-If you need assistance, please contact Paul at 720.636.5382.
+The fund is currently administered by Abby Yarian.
+If you need assistance, please contact Abby at 720.636.5382.